-Land can be declared an urban reserve provided that a number of agreements have been negotiated between individual First Nations and the municipality.
-A municipal servicing agreement is particularly important because it provides a fee for services such as water, garbage collection, police and fire protection, an amount which is generally equal to the amount the municipality would have collected through property taxes.
-Education tax loss and service agreements with affected school divisions must also be negotiated by the First Nation, including a mechanism for settling disputes.
+Land set apart as an urban reserve typically involves a number of agreements that have been negotiated between individual First Nations and the municipality.
+A municipal servicing agreement is particularly important because it provides a fee for services such as water, garbage collection, police and fire protection, in an amount which is generally equivalent to the amount the municipality would have collected through property taxes.
+Education tax loss and service agreements with affected school divisions may also be negotiated by the First Nation.
+Such agreements typically include a mechanism for settling disputes.

 The same sales tax exemptions that apply to reserves in rural areas also apply to urban reserves.
 Under current tax law, First Nations businesses located on reserve are required to collect provincial and federal sales tax and are subject to all the applicable taxes outlined by law or the servicing agreement negotiated with the municipality.
 Only registered Status Indians can take advantage of the sales tax exemption when purchasing goods and services on reserve land.
 The net effect for those individuals is having slightly more money to spend in the local economy.

-Muskeg Lake Cree Nation's Cattail Centre and Asimakaniseekan Askiy is a good example of this.
 Located on the east side of Saskatoon, Saskatchewan, Asimakaniseekan Askiy was the first Canadian reserve to be built on land previously set aside for city development.
-Established in 1988, it breathed new life into a part of the City of Saskatoon that had once been home to an active railway.
-Now home to dozens of Aboriginal and non-Aboriginal businesses, Asimakaniseekan Askiy has become the new commercial hub in southeast Saskatoon.
+Asimakaniseekan Askiy's establishment in 1988 breathed new life into a part of the City of Saskatoon that had once been home to an active railway.
+Now home to dozens of Indigenous and non-Indigenous businesses, Asimakaniseekan Askiy has become the new commercial hub in southeast Saskatoon.

 - Date modified: